 You repeat this procedure every two hours to keep feeding the yeast.
 You could use water instead of fruit juice, but fruit juice is better because it contains acid, additional nutrients and sugar.
 Pouring the juice into the starter and stirring to dissolve the sugar puts oxygen in the solution and yeast need oxygen to reproduce.
 The pouring and stirring every 2 hours recharges the oxygen and keeps the yeast happy.
 Happy yeast are a good thing.

 When you use a starter solution you always know your yeast is viable, the quantity of yeast you are adding to the must is several thousand times more than if you just sprinkled a packet of yeast to the must, and you can expect an almost immediate fermentation of your must.
-It may take another day for a truly vigorous fermentation to develop, but that is much quicker than the 3 days it usually takes.
+It may take another day for a truly vigorous fermentation to develop, but that is much quicker than the 2 or 3 days it usually takes.